njerimuriithi/Retail_Data_Set_Analysis/README.md

 ## Introduction
 This is a project analyzing the Online Retail Dataset as part of my journey as a data analyst in the Lux Dev Bootcamp.
 The dataset provides insight into market trends, customer buying power, and revenue patterns across different countries and time periods.
-The goal is to understand revenue behavior, quantity sold, and customer spending patterns across the year.
+The goal is to understand revenue behavior, quantity sold,customer spending patterns across the year , as well product demand based on quantity sold in different countries.

 ___
 ## Problem Statement
 1. Which countries generate the highest revenue?